-The episode "His Master's Voice" is loosely based off of "The Shadow Over Innsmouth" by Lovecraft.
-In one scene where Kari walks pass a sign, it spells Insumausu (Innsmouth) in Digicode.
+The episode "His Master's Voice" is loosely based on "The Shadow Over Innsmouth" by Lovecraft.
+In one scene where Kari walks past a sign, it spells Insumausu (Innsmouth) in Digicode.
 The "Scubamon" in the episode are based off the Deep Ones featured in the tale.

 Actor-Shared Background: A mild/tangential example: according to the footnotes in the booklet for Digimon Adventure 02's DVD box, supposedly the reason for Ken and Miyako getting married in the finale is that their voice actresses (Romi Park and Rio Natsuki) got along very well with each other.